Media are supported as embedded and as linked. See here how to add images more accurately.

-Also, it’s possible to check final images source URLs after conversion.
+Also, it’s possible to check the final image source URLs after conversion.
 It will produce warnings if some image isn’t found on the site after conversion.
 It is helpful when images are loaded externally.

-All media paths will be relative to the path specified in “Media URL base” option (including Featured image).
+All media paths will be relative to the path specified in the “Media URL base” option (including the Featured image).

 - Prepend site’s URL

 Each media URL will be prepended by the site’s URL.
 It’s useful when there is a need to quickly copy the content to another site.
 But, if it is turned off, all URLs will be relative.
 It’s good for content protection needs.
 Available only in plugin’s full mode.

 Note: There are special plugins that help organize media by changing default storing media’s paths.
 One of them is here.